DCC-EX/DCCEXProtocol/README.md

 ----

-# DCC-EX Native network protocol library
+# DCC-EX Native command protocol library

-This library implements the DCC-EX Native protocol (as used in EX-CommandStation ONLY), allowing a device to connect to the server and act as a client (such as a hardware based throttle).
+This library implements the DCC-EX Native command protocol (as used in EX-CommandStation ONLY), allowing a device to connect to the server and act as a client (such as a hardware based throttle).

 The implementation of this library is tested on ESP32 based devices running the Arduino framework.
 There's nothing in here that's specific to the ESP32, and little of Arduino that couldn't be replaced as needed.